Last updated: 2026-02-14

 Feature GitHub Copilot Windsurf

 Context Window Context is derived from the code within your editor, focusing on the lines immediately surrounding your cursor, other open files in your workspace, and the URLs of relevant repositories or file paths to provide relevant suggestions.
-Not specified
+Supports large context windows via OpenAI's frontier models.
+Cascade agent maintains multi-file context for complex refactoring tasks.

 Deployment Options Available as an extension for major IDEs including Visual Studio Code, Visual Studio, Neovim, Xcode, Eclipse, and the JetBrains suite.
 It also integrates with the GitHub CLI, GitHub Mobile, and directly into the GitHub.com interface for Enterprise users.
-Not specified
+Desktop application for macOS, Windows, and Linux.
+Enterprise plans available with SSO and team management features.

 Offline Mode No, GitHub Copilot requires a constant internet connection to function.
 It sends code snippets and context to GitHub's cloud servers for processing and cannot generate suggestions while offline.
-Not specified
+Limited offline capabilities; core AI features require cloud connectivity to OpenAI's infrastructure.

 Core Features Comparison